danintel/sawtooth-faq/prefixes.rst

 The prefix is either the first 6 characters of the SHA-512 hash of the namespace, or, for some base namespaces, a "hex word".
 The validator_registry uses a SHA-256 hash.
 The remainder of the address is TF-specific and defined for each TF.
+Listing of a TF does not imply endorsement.

 All data payloads are encoded in base64 after serializing.
 Sawtooth headers are serialized with Protobuf.